Introduction

 Which document formats are supported for text signature searching?

-GroupDocs.Signature supports a wide range of document formats including PDF, Microsoft Office documents (Word, Excel, PowerPoint), OpenOffice formats, images, and more.
+GroupDocs.Signature supports a wide range of formats including PDF, Microsoft Office documents (Word, Excel, PowerPoint), OpenOffice formats, images, and more.
+Pretty much any common business document format you’re likely to encounter.

 Can I search for text signatures with specific formatting like bold or italic?

-Yes, you can search for text signatures with specific formatting by using the FontBold and FontItalic properties in TextSearchOptions:
+Yes!
+You can search for text signatures with specific formatting using the FontBold and FontItalic properties in TextSearchOptions:

 TextSearchOptions options = new TextSearchOptions